This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 It is nice and trim in the bum, too.
 The diaper shell itself is very thin between the cotton fabric and the lining, but the insert is also trim.
 I folded it in thirds and it still isn’t bulky but I had plenty of absorbency.
 I didn’t add any extra boosters like I have to with so many of my other diapers and we didn’t have any leaks at all with the Green Line.

 This diaper can be adjusted to fit a pretty small baby but if you adjust it too small the inner will bunch up.
-The photo to the right is about as small as I could get it to seem comfortable.
-It’s still quite small as you can see it next to an average sized apple.
-I think it could fit a larger newborn at that size.
+I think it could fit a larger newborn adjusted to the smallest size, but it would likely be too large for tiny newborns.

-As far as sizing on the larger end, K-Dub is about 33 pounds and will be 3 years in old in two weeks and there is still plenty of room to grow if needed.
+As far as sizing on the larger end, K-Dub is about 33 pounds and is almost three years old and there is still plenty of room to grow if needed.